RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 It does have a neat feature that allows you to apply a filter before the detection, and it shows the audio's waveform after the processing.You can also limit how frequently samples can be triggered, which helps with lower frequency sounds that may look like multiple hits to the replacer.

-You can add and remove triggers manually, and I quite appreciate this feature.
+You can add and remove triggers manually.
+Excellent.

 It is also possible to output the triggers to midi so that you can utilize an external software instrument to produce the drum sounds.
 I find that this workflow is somewhat cumbersome though.
 Other products simply let you click a button to export a midi track, but drum replacer directly outputs the midi to a synth that is currently in the project.
 If you want to capture the midi then you need to set up a MIDI loopback and record it.